dansteingart/without_the_hot_air/pages_md/SEwtHA_37.md

 | lounge   | 1   |
 | bedroom  | 0.5 |

-<span class="figurenumber">Table E.1.</span> Air changes per hour: typical values of *N* for draught-proofed rooms.
+<div class='caption'><span class="figurenumber">Table E.1.</span> Air changes per hour: typical values of *N* for draught-proofed rooms.
 The worst draughty rooms might have *N* = 3 air changes per hour.
-The recommended minimum rate of air exchange is between 0.5 and 1.0 air changes per hour, providing adequate fresh air for human health, for safe combustion of fuels and to prevent damage to the building fabric from excess moisture in the air (EST 2003).
+The recommended minimum rate of air exchange is between 0.5 and 1.0 air changes per hour, providing adequate fresh air for human health, for safe combustion of fuels and to prevent damage to the building fabric from excess moisture in the air (EST 2003).</div>

 U-values (W/m<sup>2</sup>/K)